 RSAI Districts:

-RSAI Districts shall meet annually in July and as deemed appropriate and necessary by the RSAI Leadership Group.
+RSAI Districts shall meet annually in the summer and as deemed appropriate and necessary by the RSAI Leadership Group.
 Each District shall be entitled to one vote on all issues addressed at RSAI District Meetings.

 RSAI Annual Meeting

-At the Annual meeting, payment for the Professional Advocate for the upcoming year will be approved.
+At the Annual meeting, the budget for the upcoming fiscal year shall be presented for approval.
+The budget shall include the payment for the Professional Advocate for the upcoming year.

-At the Annual meeting, membership dues shall be approved and adopted for the year.

-At the Annual meeting, the RSAI Leadership Group Secretary/Treasurer shall present the Annual Audit.
+At the Annual meeting, the RSAI Leadership Group Secretary/Treasurer shall present an Annual Audit, if finalized, or an annual financial report for the most recently completed fiscal year.

 Respectfully submitted, Oct.
 7, 2015,